gbif/ssg-gb24/content/04_financial-support/en.md

 The GBIF Secretariat offers the possibility of applying for partial funding to attend 1) the Governing Board meeting, and/or 2) the Global Nodes meeting.
 Support may include partial funding of economy-class flight tickets and accommodation.

 Limited funding has already been allocated for such support, and the Secretariat is working to secure additional funding.

 The application process is now open.

 Please see below for more details on the guidelines for seeking partial funding for the two events.
 Link to the application form can be found at the bottom of this page.

-**Deadline for applying is Monday 31 July** **Applications should be sent to [GB24@gbif.org](mailto:GB24@gbif.org)** **Applications received after the deadline will not be considered**
+**Deadline for applying is Monday 31 July.
+Applications should be sent to [GB24@gbif.org](mailto:GB24@gbif.org)** **Applications received after the deadline will not be considered**

 The GBIF Secretariat staff will inform applicants about the outcome of their application in the beginning of August.